 1. Choosing the Right Cut of Chicken

-Selecting a good chicken cut is the first step in any chicken preparation.
-While chicken breasts are a popular option due to their versatility and low fat content, they can become dry if cooked for too long.
-As a result of their higher fat content and forgiving texture, chicken thighs and legs are fantastic for grilling or roasting.
-The whole chicken and chicken wings are both inexpensive options if you’re looking to save money.
+A good chicken cut is the first step in any chicken preparation.
+Chicken breasts offer versatility and low fat content, but they dry out when cooked too long.
+Chicken thighs and legs shine on the grill or in the oven due to their higher fat content and forgiving texture.
+Whole chickens and chicken wings offer great value if you want to save money.

 2. Preparing the Chicken

-Chicken needs to be properly prepped before being cooked.
-First, you should wash the chicken in cold water and pat it dry with paper towels.
-Before you cook a whole chicken, make sure the cavity is free of any extra fat and giblets.
-Chicken breasts and thighs should have any excess fat trimmed off.
+Prep the chicken properly before cooking it.
+Wash the chicken in cold water and pat it dry with paper towels.
+Before cooking a whole chicken, ensure you remove any extra fat and giblets from the cavity.
+Trim any excess fat from the chicken breasts and thighs.

 3. Seasoning the Chicken